McStasMcXtrace/Schools/2022/SRSS22_Sept_2022_McXtrace/tutorial/README.md

 ![McXtrace main window](images/mxgui_main.png?raw=true "")

+The Help menu in the main window provides access to documentation.

 ## Step 2.
 Start a new instrument description.

 - In the 'File' menu, please choose the 'New Instrument' item.